robmurphy-systems/Execution-Control-Model/README.md

 <img width="791" height="448" alt="image" src="https://github.com/user-attachments/assets/5a224836-e7f4-40d2-8778-7f5174d3c219" />

 ## Core Insight
-Work doesn’t fail where it starts.
-It fails where it connects.
+Work doesn’t fail where it starts - it fails where it connects.

 Dependencies and integration points concentrate risk — and drive delay propagation.

+When I provide diagrams such as this, after a Dashboard Review - conversations happen.
+Risk comes to a better light.